 - Substitute sweet potatoes for the Yukon gold potatoes, or use a couple of each.
 Other potato varieties will work well, too.

 - If you want, substitute a different vegetable for the asparagus.
-Green beans would be a good choice.
+Green beans are a good choice.

 Storage and Reheating Tips